kenanmorani/Optimization_Techniques_idu/README.md

-# Optimization Techniques Course Taken at Izmir Democracy University
+# Optimization Techniques, Izmir Democracy University
 The codes are solutions to assignments during the course